Intuit Developer Terms of Service

 8.3 Updates and Modifications.
 Promptly notify Intuit in writing about any changes to your Developer Application that affect how you collect, store, handle, or process User Data.
 This includes any of your infrastructure adjustments impacting security and data privacy, and updates to disclosures, terms of service, and privacy policies provided to Users.

 8.4 Intellectual Property Rights.
-You warrant that you possess all necessary Intellectual Property, including any third-party intellectual property rights in any Developer Application(s) required to grant these licenses to Intuit and, where applicable, to Users.
+You warrant that you possess all necessary Intellectual Property, including any third party intellectual property rights in any Developer Application(s) required to grant these licenses to Intuit and, where applicable, to Users.

 8.5 Discretionary Approval and Maintenance.
 Intuit reserves the right to withhold, deny, suspend, or reject your Developer Application at its sole discretion, without any obligation to provide reasons and without incurring liability for any resulting costs or lost opportunities.

 8.7 Developer’s Ownership of Developer Application(s).
-Developer owns all rights, title, and interest to and of its Developer Application(s) and by using the Developer Platform, no ownership rights of the Developer Application are transferred from Developer to Intuit through any marketing channels, including the Intuit Developer Marketing Channels.
+Developer owns all rights, title, and interest to and of its Developer Application(s) and by using the Intuit Developer Platform, no ownership rights of the Developer Application are transferred from Developer to Intuit through any marketing channels, including the Intuit Marketing Channels.
 Developer Applications are made available strictly per the terms provided in this Agreement, with all proprietary rights retained by you, subject to any licenses granted to Intuit.

-8.8 Eligibility to Use Intuit Developer Marketing Channels.
-Conditioned upon Intuit’s review and approval of your Developer Application(s) for public distribution, you may promote your Developer Application(s) through the Intuit Developer Marketing Channels.
+8.8 Eligibility to Use Intuit Marketing Channels.
+Conditioned upon Intuit’s review and approval of your Developer Application(s) for public distribution, you may promote your Developer Application(s) through the Intuit Marketing Channels.
 To do so, your Developer Application must comply with Intuit Policies including, but not limited to, any technical, security, and marketing policies.
 Likewise, if you promote your Developer Application using Intuit Content, then you must only use Intuit-approved marketing materials.
-Assuming your compliance with our Policies and prior approval of your Developer Application, you may use the Intuit Developer Marketing Channels for marketing and promoting your eligible Developer Application(s).
+Assuming your compliance with our Policies and prior approval of your Developer Application, you may use the Intuit Marketing Channels for marketing and promoting your eligible Developer Application(s).

 9. BRANDING GUIDELINES FOR DEVELOPER APPLICATIONS

 9.1 Intuit Marks - Limited License Grant by Intuit.
-Conditioned upon Intuit’s approval of your Developer Application for public distribution, Intuit grants you a limited, non-exclusive, worldwide, non-transferable, non-sublicensable, revocable license within the Territory during the Term to use Intuit Marks in accordance with this Agreement and all applicable Policies, including Intuit’s Branding Guidelines and Intuit Content.
+Conditioned upon Intuit’s approval of your Developer Application for public distribution, Intuit grants you a limited, non-exclusive, worldwide, non-transferable, non-sublicensable, revocable license within the Territory during the Term to use Intuit Marks in accordance with this Agreement and all applicable Policies, including Intuit’s branding guidelines and Intuit Content.
 This limited license permits the use of designated Intuit Marks solely for the purpose of visually depicting interoperability and data synchronization between your Developer Application(s) and the corresponding Intuit product or service.
 The use of Intuit Marks is confined to your own marketing and promotional materials for your approved Developer Application(s) and must not extend to any other applications, products, or services, whether provided by you or third parties.
 Any use of the Intuit Marks beyond the scope of this license requires express prior written approval from Intuit.
 We may change the appearance and/or style of our Intuit Marks, in our sole discretion, and you are required to implement these changes.
 We will attempt to provide you with sufficient advance notice to implement any changes to Intuit Marks.

 9.2 Intuit Marks - Ownership by Intuit.
 Intuit retains all rights, title, and interest in the Intuit Marks.
 Any use of these Intuit Marks will benefit only Intuit.
 You are prohibited from using the Intuit Marks or any derivatives thereof: